 NxFilter supports Active Directory integration.
 We tried to make it simple and easy but some people still find it hard to follow.
-So we want to explain what Active Directory integration is for NxFilter and when to use it, how to implement it at a conceptual level.
+So, we want to explain what Active Directory integration is for NxFilter and when to use it, how to implement it at a conceptual level.

 What is Active Directory integration?One of the reasons why people want to integrate NxFilter into Active Directory is that they want to apply filtering policies based on Active Directory user and group.
 They also don't want to have their users going through any extra login step except when they login to their own PCs.
-So for NxFilter, 'Active Directory integration' means using the same user account from your Active Directory to differentiate users on NxFilter and having single sign-on with Active Directory.
+So, to NxFilter, Active Directory Integration means to use the same user account from your Active Directory for differentiating users on NxFilter and having single sign-on with Active Directory.

-Single sign-on with Active DirectoryYour users can use their Active Directory credentials on NxFilter's login page.
-However, they don't want to go through NxFilter's login page.
-So the next thing you need to do is to implement single sign-on.
+Single sign-on with Active DirectoryWhile your users can use their Active Directory credentials on NxFilter's login page, they might not want to go through NxFilter's login page.
+So, the next thing you need to do is to implement single sign-on.
 Now you need one of our agent programs working with NxFilter.
 We have several agents: NxLogon, VxLogon, NxMapper, CxLogon.
 You can use just one of them or mix and match them to complement each other.

 For more information, read single sign-on or agent related parts of this tutorial.

 MS DNS server and NxFilterWhen you deploy NxFilter in an Active Directory environment you might be worrying about the possibility of breaking the integrity of Active Directory since NxFilter is a DNS server and the role of a DNS server in Active Directory is very important.
-But we don't disable or replace the existing MS DNS server.
+However, we don't disable or replace the existing MS DNS server.
 Our approach is to work with the existing DNS server in cooperation.
-So you have to maintain your existing MS DNS server even though you use NxFilter as the DNS server for your network.
+So, you have to maintain your existing MS DNS server even though you use NxFilter as the DNS server for your network.
 1. Where to install it

-An MS DNS server in Active Directory does a lot of things.
-It lets the hosts in Active Directory find the location of resources using SRV records.
+MS DNS server in Active Directory does a lot of things.
+It lets the hosts in Active Directory find the location of resources using SRV queries.
 And it maintains a DNS zone for every host.
 It does dynamic host IP update when you change an IP address of a system.
-To keep all these things working, NxFilter bypasses the internal DNS queries for Active Directory domain to an MS DNS server automatically.3.
+To keep all these things working, NxFilter bypasses the internal DNS queries for Active Directory domain to MS DNS server automatically.3.
 Which upstream server for NxFilter

-You might need to allow 'Nonsecure Dynamic Update' on your MS DNS zone properties for NxFilter to update the IP addresses of the hosts in your MS DNS zone.
+You might need to allow Nonsecure Dynamic Update on your MS DNS zone properties for NxFilter to update the IP addresses of the hosts in your MS DNS zone dynamically.